LLMs Don't "Think": Understanding Hallucinations, Prompt Engineering, and Security Through the Mechanism of Token Prediction

 • Thinking tokens are billed at the same rate as Output tokens

-• Even if Claude revises its thinking midway, all tokens used are subject to billing
+• Even if Claude corrects its thinking midway, all tokens used are subject to billing

 • Thinking tokens are not carried over to the next turn.
-They are discarded at the end of the turn and not included in the input for the next request (a design to prevent cost explosion)
+They are discarded when the turn ends and are not included in the input for the next request (a design to prevent cost explosion)

 LLMs are not "thinking."
-They are prediction machines that output statistically most probable tokens one at a time.
-With this understanding, the meaning of API parameters, the causes of hallucinations, the principles of security attacks—all can be explained with the same framework.
+They are prediction machines that output statistically most probable tokens one by one.
+Standing on this understanding, the meaning of API parameters, the causes of hallucinations, the principles of security attacks—all can be explained within the same framework.

 Generation control parameters